 Taking it to the streets

 Across Greater Melbourne, we have more than 300,000 streets that connect as a networked web.
 But as participation between the community and decision-makers erodes, fewer people feel like they have agency over shaping where they live.
 Despite making international headlines for liveability, research shows many Melbourne suburbs rank below five on the liveability index.
-Our streets are no longer fit for purpose; we are losing touch with them, and each other.

 Enter: Regen Melbourne's 300,000 Streets Earthshot